yugabyte/yugabyte-db/docs/content/latest/quick-start/binary/create-local-cluster.md

 ## 3. Check cluster status with Admin UI

-Node 1's [master Admin UI](../../admin/yb-master/#admin-ui) is available at `http://127.0.0.1:7000` and the [tserver Admin UI](../../admin/yb-tserver/#admin-ui) is available at `http://127.0.0.1:9000`.
+Node 1's [YB-Master Admin UI](../../admin/yb-master/#admin-ui) is available at `http://127.0.0.1:7000` and the [YB-TServer Admin UI](../../admin/yb-tserver/#admin-ui) is available at `http://127.0.0.1:9000`.
 If you created a multi-node cluster, you can visit the other nodes' Admin UIs by using their corresponding IP addresses.

 ### 3.1 Overview and Master status